zlogic/mendix-docs/content/en/docs/control-center/apps/application-health-dashboard.md

 On the list below, apps are ordered in the following order: environments with the most critical alerts are placed at the top, followed by environments with the most warning alerts, and then environments with no alerts.

-You can use the search box to search for an app in the list using the app name or app ID.
+You can use the search box to search for an app in the list using the app name or project ID.
 The list can also be filtered on **Alert Type** and **Alert Level**.

 The list shows the following information: